 - Lower the oven to 325°F (170°C).

-- Mix the softened cream cheese in a large bowl until very smooth.
-You can use a handheld mixer or wire whisk.
+- Mix 16 ounces regular cream cheese, softened, in a large bowl until very smooth.
+You can use a handheld mixer or a wire whisk.
 Mixing the cheese by hand should not be a problem if the cheese is at room temperature.
-If using an electric mixer, use it only for this part and at the lowest temperature.
+If using an electric mixer, use it only for this part and at the lowest speed.
 We don't want to incorporate air into the batter.

-- Gradually add sugar and beat until sugar is very well incorporated.
+- Gradually add ½ cup + 2 tablespoons granulated sugar and beat until it's very well incorporated.

-- Add eggs all together, mixing until incorporated and scraping down the sides of the bowl.
+- Add 3 eggs all together, mixing until incorporated and scraping down the sides of the bowl to make sure all the ingredients are well mixed.
 Don't be tempted to beat.

-- Add vanilla, lemon zest and sour cream stirring to incorporate.
+- Add ½ teaspoon vanilla extract or vanilla paste, ½ teaspoon lemon zest and ¼ cup sour cream, stirring to incorporate.

-- Bake the cheesecake for 30-35 minutes, until the center jiggles slightly and the sides are a little puffed.
+- Bake the cheesecake for about 30 to 35 minutes, until the center jiggles slightly and the sides are a little puffed.
 The time can vary depending on your oven.

-- Remove from the oven and carefully run a smooth-bladed knife around the sides of the pan to loosen up any batter that might've stuck.
-If it's too tender, let it cool more before doing this.
-It will help with not developing cracks as it shrinks.
+- Remove from the oven, let it cool on a wire rack for 15 minutes, and carefully run a smooth-bladed knife around the sides of the pan to loosen up any batter that might be stuck.
+If it's too tender, let it cool a little longer.
+It will help prevent cracks as the cheesecake cools and shrinks.

-- Cool completely to room temperature in the pan on a wire rack, cover in plastic wrap (still in the pan), and refrigerate for at least 8 hours.
-I chill it for 1 or 2 days for the creamiest consistency before removing from the pan and eating it.
+- Cool completely to room temperature in the pan on a wire rack, cover it with plastic wrap (still in the pan), and refrigerate for at least 6 to 8 hours before cutting and serving.
+I chill it for 1 or 2 days for the creamiest consistency before removing it from the pan.

 Rate and review this recipe